mm9942/crypt_guard/README.md

 ```

 ### Keychain Usage
 The `Keychain` struct in CryptGuard facilitates key management.
 It supports loading and saving public keys, secret keys, shared secrets, and ciphertexts.
-For example:

 ```rust
 use crypt_guard::keychain::Keychain;